michael-sloma/panRNA/README.md

 * --commentchar=[c]: character c is treated as the beginning of a comment, and the rest of the line is ignored
 * --convertambiguous=[c]: convert all IUPAC ambiguity codes (e.g. R, Y, X) to character c

-Please send any comments or bug reports to michael_sloma@urmc.rochester.edu

 Installation with cabal on linux: